 - I'm really big on list-making.
-I think it's hereditary, because my 6-year-old seems to have inherited the gene as well.
+I think it's hereditary, because my daughter seems to have inherited the gene as well.
 Evidence at right, from when she was six years old.

 - I tend to either cook 30 meals in a day or go for three months without cooking more than twice a week (and therefore using the 30 meals I had prepared ahead of time).
 It works out nicely.
 Although sometimes I wish I was one of those people who cooked and baked super good stuff for fun.

 - I'm not very crafty.
 I'll just say it.
 I really admire those who are, though.